Simon Qamunga

 Simon Qamunga (born November 20, 1967) is a Tanzanian long-distance runner who represented his country in the 1996 Summer Olympics in Atlanta, Georgia.
 He competed in the men's marathon event, placing 92nd.
-He would go on to coach running in Arusha.
+He would go on to coach running in Arusha after retirement.

+In 1994 he won the Hannover Marathon in Germany with a time of 2:14:48.